-Performance outcomes e outcomes Accepta Acceptable outcomes Requirements for Accepted development and Assessment benchmarks for Assessable development Lot siz ze and l configuration PO1 Lots appr inter Note accep code, of the paran intence have adequate area and opriate dimensions for their nded use in the zone.
-Refer to the Performance and otable outcomes of the relevant zone which sets the intended local character is zone in which the land is located and neters for accommodating a building ded in the zone. subdivision is demonstrated to ppropriate having regard to: The unique size, shape, location or topography of existing and proposed allotments; The unique character of the proposed use intended to be made of the land following AO1 Allotment dimensions comply with Table 8.3.3.3b .
+Perfor manc e outcomes Acceptable outcomes Requirements for Accepted development and Assessment benchmarks for Assessable development Lot siz Lot size and configuration PO1 Lots appr intent Note- accep code, of the param intence have adequate area and opriate dimensions for their aded use in the zone.
+Refer to the Performance and otable outcomes of the relevant zone which sets the intended local character zone in which the land is located and neters for accommodating a building led in the zone.
+Subdivision is demonstrated to appropriate having regard to: The unique size, shape, location or topography of existing and proposed allotments; The unique character of the proposed use intended to be made of the land following subdivision (as set out in the development application).
+A01 Allotment dimensions comply with Table 8.3.3.3b .